 If you’re someone who ‘mines’ Bitcoin, which is the act of validating transactions and maintaining the public virtual currency ledger, you must include earnings in your gross income.
 Easy enough right?
-You must also ensure that you decipher it’s fair market value on the day it was mined, and if you are doing so in a self-employed capacity, you are subject to the self-employment tax (minus allowed deductions).
+Actually, you must also ensure that you decipher it’s fair market value on the day it was mined.
+Additionally, if you are doing so in a self-employed capacity, you are subject to the self-employment tax (minus allowed deductions).

 If you are ahead of the curve and paying your employees in virtual currency, you must report it on W-2s just like standard wages, and withholdings are the same as well.
 However, just like mining, you must convert the currency into dollar value on the date of each payment.

-As an employee, you must report your total wages in dollars by converting Bitcoin earnings and adding them to regular dollar wages.
+As an employee, you must report your total wages in dollars.
+You can do so by converting Bitcoin earnings and adding them to regular dollar wages.
 If you’re self-employed and have gains/losses from sales transactions these amounts must also be converted and reported.

 Bitcoin held as a capital asset must be reported as property.
 Think of this type of Bitcoin relative to property transactions, and the same tax laws apply.
-If the virtual currency is held as stocks or bonds, gains and losses are subject to taxes the same way as capital gains and losses.
+If you hold the virtual currency as stocks or bonds, gains and losses are subject to taxes the same way as capital gains and losses.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.